 The storm continued all night.
+I woke several times during the night, wondering if there was an earthquake (so L.A. of me), before realizing that it was the storm that was making the house shake.
 Wednesday morning, the weather forecast showed a respite from the heavy wind and rain, at least until about 10:00.
 I decided this would be my chance to ride out to Metarie Cemetery, a destination I had originally planned for my free day on Tuesday.
 I didn’t have to be at the Convention Center until about 11:00, so I got me an early start, with my first stop planned for a nearby Walgreen’s to purchase that poncho I knew I would be needing.

 I toodled around the cemetery for awhile, snapped a few photos and posted them to Instagram, and then noticed I was in the familiar area near the Tebault crypt.
 I found the intersection of Avenues D and H, which should have put me right near Section 103, but I couldn’t find it.